Our product

 By sorting our fish by size, we are ensuring that the feed to fish ration will be as efficient as possible and will be equally dispersed across the farm pen population.
 As the say, the early bird gets the worm, and in our case, the big fish get the feed pellets.

-Our fish leave the hatchery and enter our ocean farm sites healthy, and free from disease and parasites.
-This seems to be a common misconception but in order to receive clearance from our regulators and our internal fish health team, the fish must be healthy, disease-free and showing signs of advanced smoltification before they can be transported to our farms.
+In order to receive clearance from our regulators and our internal fish health team, the fish must be healthy, disease-free and showing signs of advanced smoltification before they can be transported to our farms.
 It is also important to note that sea lice live in saltwater, not fresh, making it impossible for our fish to enter the ocean with any sea lice.

 The transport tanks are temperature controlled and have a filtration system to ensure the fish are continuing to receive oxygen and that their waste is being removed.